 Obtaining Assistance Through NDSP Training Program

 Training materials sought for independent study can be obtained free of charge online using the training assistance request form, unless otherwise indicated in the course listings.
+Obtaining other NDSP Training Program assistance involves the following steps.

 Step 1.
 Develop a Request for Assistance